Pontiac Firebird (third generation): 1985

-All Firebird models underwent redevelopment to boost sales as a number of power train improvements were introduced.
-The Firebird received a restyled nose with Black wrap-around inserts known as "bumperettes" to replace the grille inserts; wrap-around "bumperettes" were also added to the rear bumper.
+For 1985, All Firebird models underwent redevelopment to boost sales as a number of power train improvements were introduced.
+The Firebird received a restyled nose with black wrap-around inserts known as "bumperettes" to replace the grille inserts; wrap-around "bumperettes" were also added to the rear bumper.
 The tail lights remained unchanged from the previous "louvered" style design.
 The carbureted V6 was replaced with a new, multi-port fuel-injected 2.8L V6 making 135 hp.
 The interior evolved with a new dash design containing redesigned gauges that used a graph-patterned background, a slightly refined dashpad, new T-handle shifter for automatics; a padded and more ergonomic center console design, updated stereo and HVAC faceplates, and an optional version of the previous year's more ergonomic 15th Anniversary's steering wheel.

 The Firebird S/E underwent some changes as well.
 It too used the new for '85 nose and rear bumper, but it now included some new items to set it apart.
 It received a new special hood, similar to the new Trans Am hood except with only the front vents, the new Trans Am tail light design, color-coded Firebird logo medallions on the sail panels, (similar to the '83/'84 Recaro version), and a color-coded rear Firebird logo on the center section of the tail lights.
 Cloth Recaro seats were also now available.

 The Recaro T/A was no longer available, but cloth Recaro seats were optional on the Trans Am.